Amounts are From £25k to £10m

 "would recommend five stars Zara pushed to get the loan over the line 100% very experienced and worked with me all the way to get completion

-A bridging loan is a finance product that is offered for a short period of usually no more than 12-18 months at the very maximum, unlike personal finance bridging loans have to be secured against an asset, which in almost all cases is a Property, although they can also be secured against another type of asset, providing the lender feels comfortable with the asset on offer, however, property is the main choice for nearly all bridging companies, the property can be either freehold or leasehold both are acceptable to a lender even leaseholds with a short term of up to a few years, often investors will buy a short lease with a bridging loan and then use the bridging finance to pay for the lease extension at which point they would either sell the property on or take out a mortgage, this is a good use for bridging as once a lease drops below 60 years it is not possible to find a mortgage easily.
+A bridging loan is a financial product that is offered for a short period of usually no more than 12-18 months at the very maximum, unlike personal finance bridging loans have to be secured against an asset, which in almost all cases is a Property, although they can also be secured against another type of asset, providing the lender feels comfortable with the asset on offer, however, property is the main choice for nearly all bridging companies, the property can be either freehold or leasehold both are acceptable to a lender even leaseholds with a short term of up to a few years, often investors will buy a short lease with a bridging loan and then use the bridging finance to pay for the lease extension at which point they would either sell the property on or take out a mortgage, this is a good use for bridging as once a lease drops below 60 years it is not possible to find a mortgage easily.

 The types of properties suitable for a bridging loan are as follows: